Adamantish/restful_river/README.md

 ## What is this sorcery?

 You mean "how does it work"?
-You know, you could have just asked that in a normal way.
+You know, you could have just asked it that way.

 Pretty simple really.
 It breaks a "rule" and asks to be pointed to a PostgreSQL server (but, hey, I bet you have one spun up already) and quietly makes a shared database.